graim/GraimLabWebsite/index.md

 %}

 {% capture text %}
-Knowledge gained through application of our tools identifies effective strategies for treating high-risk patients while providing a platform and insights to develop precision medicine therapies.
+Knowledge gained through application of our tools identifies insights to develop precision medicine therapies.

 [See our tools &nbsp;→](tools)
 {:.center}